Employment Insurance Compassionate Care Benefits

 - you have accumulated 600 insured hours of work in the last 52 weeks, or since the start of your last claim (this period is called the qualifying period).

-Note: If you have been paid EI benefits in the past and you received a written notice (for example, a warning letter or penalty letter) for making a false statement, you will need more insured hours to claim compassionate care benefits.
+Note: If you have been paid EI benefits in the past and you received a written notice (for example, a warning letter or penalty letter) for making a false statement, you may need more insured hours to claim compassionate care benefits.

 EI Special Benefits for Self-Employed People